chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 For a standalone deployment:

-* 4 total cores, 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs
+* 4 total cores (physical or virtual)
-* 4 GB of RAM; 8 GB of RAM for Chef Analytics
+* 4 GB of RAM required; 8 GB of RAM or more is preferred
 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``